Cray-HPE/docs-csm/troubleshooting/weave_runbook.md

 Weave has two modes of operation.

 - Fast path mode (`fastdp`) which operates in kernel space and uses `VxLAN` for encapsulation.
+CSM uses Weave in this mode.
 - Sleeve mode which operates in user space.
 This mode can support features such as encryption of L2 traffic but has a noticeable performance impact.

-CSM uses Weave in `fastdp` mode.

 Weave problem can manifest themselves in a number of ways

-- DNS lookups may fail
+- DNS lookups may fail.
-- `cray` CLI commands run on Kubernetes nodes may fail
+- `cray` CLI commands run on Kubernetes nodes may fail.
-- Pods may show signs of network communication problems in their logs, for example connection timeouts
+- Pods may show signs of network communication problems in their logs, for example connection timeouts.

 ## Check the status of the Weave Pods